Compliance Document

 By providing SMS consent through Trellis, customers agree to receive:

-Messages are sent from the business owner's Twilio phone number on behalf of their business.
+Messages are sent on behalf of the business owner via Trellis AI LLC's SMS platform, using the business owner's registered business phone number.
 Message frequency varies based on customer visit patterns — typically 1–4 messages per month.

 Customers can also contact the business directly to request removal from their SMS list.